Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Modelling the hadron-quark condensate transition

 Last equation does not contain enough information for fixing both chiral masses.
 For this reason we assume the ratio of the chiral masses to be equal to the respective ratio of the lowest mass HG states:

 This particular choice influences only the calculations concerning families 2a and 2b.
 In the following we shall consider families 2a and 2b as a common family 2.

-An additional comment is here in order: for the $\Omega$ family only two states are known, the $\Omega^-$, which is considered as the ground state, and the $\Omega(2250)^-$.
-Thus, there are missing states in this family and this may influence family specific properties.
+An additional comment is here in order: for the $\Omega$ family there are listed in \cite{PDG2} only a few states.
+Thus, there are probably still missing states in this family and this may influence family specific properties.
 In order to reduce the impact of this missing information in our analysis we will occasionally neglect the, anyway very small, contribution of this family (as well as $\bar{\Omega}$), when referring to family specific results.